 - Locate the file you just downloaded in the Downloads folder and double-click on it.
 Follow the instructions on-screen in order to proceed with the installation and run the tool after it completed.
 It should be updated to the v.12.66 version which is currently the latest one.

 Solution 2: Having Issues with the Current Version

 If you happen to be having issues with the current version of the CUE tool, you might want to check out the solutions above.
-There are various problems which can start appearing after you update to the latest version of the tool and there are quite a few chances that you will need to reinstall the program completely and manage to install it somehow.
+There are various problems that can start appearing after you update to the latest version of the tool and there are quite a few chances that you will need to reinstall the program completely and manage to install it somehow.

-The worst case scenario is that the CUE tool reports a missing Corsair Utility Engine v.x.x.xx file which will prevent you from performing certain actions.
+The worst-case scenario is that the CUE tool reports a missing Corsair Utility Engine v.x.x.xx file which will prevent you from performing certain actions.